Cryptocurrency and Blockchain Tax Issues

 Via their initiatives like the “Jurisdictions under Increased Monitoring,” also known as the FATF Grey Countries List, they aim to strategically find deficiencies in the regimes of countries like Pakistan, Iceland, Jamaica, Syria, Yemen, and more to minimize money laundering and terrorism.

-It is certain that the legal and regulatory framework around cryptocurrency is nowhere near close to ideal, especially so in the case of India, making it harder for tax administrations to establish proper tax legislation that is consistent and coherent.
+It is certain that the legal and regulatory framework around cryptocurrency lawyers is nowhere near close to ideal, especially so in the case of India, making it harder for tax administrations to establish proper tax legislation that is consistent and coherent.

 At the same time, however, some countries seem to be promoting the idea of cryptocurrency and blockchain technology as more of an opportunity than a threat.
 We hope you found this article useful and were able to gather some valuable insight.